A considerable amount of USB problems can arise with computers, both Windows and Mac.

 The error occurs when there is a problem with certain USB devices.
 As a result, it can stop a USB port or other devices from working properly.
 It’s mostly an inconvenience, and to help you with this error, we’ll be explaining the main causes and best solutions.

-- Faulty USB ports that have damage and can’t effectively connect devices to the computer
+- Faulty USB ports that have been damaged and can’t effectively connect devices to the computer

 - A specific USB device is broken and cannot establish a connection